 Learn about the different public health degree options.

 The field of public health is essential for the effective operation of a civil society.
 Public health professionals work to ensure that all aspects of public life are clean, safe and healthy.
 That requires a focus on diet, pollution, sanitation, hygiene, policies, practices and lots more.

 The field of public health is already large and varied but it’s growing fast thanks to a new focus on preventative healthcare and widespread health problems like obesity.
-The Bureau of Labor Statistics estimates that the demand for health educators and community health workers will grow by 13 percent by 2024, which is faster than the national average for all careers.
+The Bureau of Labor Statistics estimates that the demand for health educators and community health workers will grow by 13% by 2029, which is faster than the national average for all careers.

 A desire to improve health on a large scale is a prerequisite for any career in public health.
 But new professionals will also need to have the right educational background.
 Since the field of public health encompasses disciplines ranging from science to sociology, the demands of public health degrees are quite unique.
 This overview highlights the particulars of public health degrees at every level.

 Bachelor’s in Public Health

 A career in public health can get started right out of high school.
 A bachelor’s in public health degree can open up a number of job opportunities, but many students pursue this course of study in order to fast track the path to an advanced degree.